 - Student leaderboards

 You can utilize student progress reports to track how individual students are progressing and performing.

 One notable feature that sets Teachable apart from Kajabi is course compliance.
 With course compliance controls, you can set requirements for completing lesson content in a course.
 Upon completing the required content, you can issue students a course completion certificate.

 Teachable has several built-in administrative functions to help you manage things like student information, enrollments, and transactions.
 But, you also have more flexibility than other platforms.

 For advanced integrations and customization, you can use Teachable’s public API.
-Working with a developer, you can connect your business data across platforms, automate workflows, or build custom apps for students.
+Working with a developer, you can connect your business data across platforms.
+You can also automate workflows or build custom apps.

 Together, these features help you stay compliant, increase course credibility, and build a better online course reputation.

 To summarize, Teachable has several features and products that help creators build a reputable and interactive online student experience.